Industrial pipe shelves are easy to make and are perfect for small spaces like above the bathroom toilet. Add extra space with these rustic shelves.

 - Wall anchors (I like these because they’re so easy to use)

 - Laser level or level

 - Metallic spray paint

-- When you take the pipe pieces out of the packages, they are greasy and gross!
+- When you remove the pipe pieces from the packages, they are greasy and gross!
 Run a sink full of soapy water and wash each piece.
 Some have more grease than others and will need more soap to remove the grease.
 I like Dawn because it really does cut grease.
 Rinse and let dry.